 The Perd doesn't go very often, but when it goes, it goes big.
 The river bed is extraordinarily wide (often well over 100 yards), but unlike the Upper Perd, this stretch tends to channelize the flow much more, and thus it is runnable at much lower levels.
 At very high water (10,000+ cfs), the features become Grand Canyon-sized.
 For more specific beta, see Texas Whitewater.

 Distances and gradient measured using GIS tools in 2015.
-Average gradient without Pedernales Falls = 14 fpm.
+Average gradient from Johnson City to the top of Pedernales Falls = 14 fpm.
 Maximum gradient measured from the top of 60/40 Falls to the base of S-Turn (0.34 miles.)

 Parking/access at river right